robertkist/libdither/README.md

 - LAB2000 distance is the most accurate method.
 It works best with well balanced palettes, where it can pick up even subtle nuances, but it is slow.
 - Luminance distance works best for gradients.
 - CCIR distance methods take human perceptions into account and add a slight saturation boost.
+- Tetrapal: works best for ordered dithering and pre-composed palettes (i.e. non quantified), such as EGA, C64, MS Paint palettes.
 - Other distance methods may work better than others in certain cases - make sure to try them.

 Examples Mono
 -------------